 Erika Brigantti, Policy and Programs Associate

 Erika began working as CCAI's Policy and Programs Associate in 2018 after graduating from Duke University with B.A. in Public Policy and Global Health.
 Prior to CCAI, Erika interned at the National Community Reinvestment Coalition (NCRC) working on economic justice policy in Washington, D.C.
 Her passion for child and family policy has led her to pursue a career working in child welfare.
-In her role as Associate at CCAI, she supports the Directors of Policy and Programs on the Congressional Resource Program, 20/20 Vision, Angels in Adoption® Program, Foster Youth Internship Program® and National Adoption Day.
+In her role as Associate at CCAI, she supports the Directors of Policy and Programs on the Congressional Resource Program, 20/20 Vision, Angels in Adoption® Program, and the Foster Youth Internship Program®.